 Everyone knows the Sydney Harbour Bridge.
-Its imposing presence, linking the Sydney CBD and the North Shore, is impossible to miss.
+Its imposing presence, linking the Sydney CBD and the North Shore, is impossible to miss in Sydney Harbour.
 Along with the Sydney Opera House, its shape has become a visual symbol of Australia.

 The bridge was built between 1924 and 1932, under the direction of JJC Bradfield, Chief Engineer.
 The Harbour Bridge is the largest but not longest steel arch bridge.
 Its design takes after the Hell Gate Bridge in New York City.
 The Harbour Bridge has a nickname “The Coathanger” after its easily recognisable single-arch shape.